 Many people choose a close friend or relative to act as a legal guardian for the child.
 Still, the process can have emotional consequences, so it’s important to carefully think things over and have frank, open discussions with the potential guardian.

-If you decide on guardianship, you’ll need to talk to an attorney.
+If you decide on guardianship, you’ll need to talk with an attorney.
 Laws about legal guardianship vary by area.
 An attorney can help you navigate your options.

-Even if you didn’t plan on having kids for years or never really thought about having kids at all, you might be considering the possibility of becoming a parent.
+Even if you didn’t plan on having kids for years or never really thought about having kids at all, you might wonder whether you could actually become a parent.

 Many people find parenting rewarding.
-It can also be tough, especially if you don’t have a lot of support.
+Even so, it can often prove challenging, especially if you don’t have a lot of support.
 The financial costs of parenting can quickly add up, though many states offer resources to parents and families in financial difficulties.

-There are a couple of ways to go about parenting, depending on your relationship with the other parent.
+If you’re considering parenting, you have a few options for going about it, depending on your relationship with the other parent.